robotics-upo/neural_esdf_local/README.md

 https://github.com/RAFALAMAO/hector-quadrotor-noetic/tree/main

 Take into the account that the original property of the modified packages does not belong to us in any way.
-The HIO package and heuristic_path_planners here are modified from the original version, according to the information in the paper.
+The HIO package, Heuristic_path_planners and hector_quadrotor_noetic here are modified from the original versions, according to the information in the paper.
+Please follow the installation instructions on the original repositories and then change the files in the packages for the ones here.